hrudu-dev/ops-genie-ai/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Hrudu Shibu & Ashwini N

 ## Support